-The carrier can use button top as well as flat top 18650 batteries.
-On the positive side you can see they used nipples in order to use flat tops.
+The carrier can use a button top as well as flat top 18650 batteries.
+On the positive side, you can see they used nipples in order to use flat tops.
 And a single spring at the negative side.
 Acebeam recommends using Protected batteries with at least 3 mosfets.
-I don’t have high drain protected cells at the moment and use High Drain Samsung 30Q flat tops, and they work fine.
+I don’t have high-drain protected cells at the moment and use High Drain Samsung 30Q flat tops, and they work fine.

 LED, Lens Bezel and Reflector